cplaisier/viridis/README.md

 #### visualizing samples
 pcaGrapher.py: script to compute the PCA on expression values in FPKM.
-sampleMapper.py: script to map samples in diurnal,growth space trained in epochs 0 and 1.
+sampleMapper.py: script to map samples in diurnal, growth space trained in epochs 0 and 1.
-sampleMapper_epoch0.py: script to map samples in diurnal,growth space trained only in epoch 0.
+sampleMapper_epoch0.py: script to map samples in diurnal, growth space trained only in epoch 0.

 #### misc
 logValuesMatrixCreator.py: script to transform absolute (FPKM) into relative expression (log2 fold change).